History of Georgia (country): Shevardnadze presidency (1992–2003)

 The new government invited Eduard Shevardnadze to become the head of a State Council—in effect, president—in March 1992, following Gamsakhurdia's ouster.
 In August 1992, a separatist dispute in the Georgian autonomous republic of Abkhazia escalated when government forces and paramilitaries were sent into the area to quell separatist activities.
-The Abkhaz fought back with help from paramilitaries from Russia's North Caucasus regions and alleged covert support from Russian military stationed in a base in Gudauta, Abkhazia and in September 1993 the government forces suffered a catastrophic defeat, which led to them being driven out and the entire Georgian population of the region being expelled.
+The Abkhaz fought back with help from paramilitaries from Russia's North Caucasus regions and alleged covert support from the Russian military stationed in a base in Gudauta, Abkhazia and in September 1993 the government forces suffered a catastrophic defeat, which led to them being driven out and the entire Georgian population of the region being expelled.
 Around 14,000 people died and another 300,000 were forced to flee.

 Ethnic violence also flared in South Ossetia but was eventually quelled, although at the cost of several hundred casualties and 100,000 refugees fleeing into Russian North Ossetia.
-In south-western Georgia, the autonomous republic of Ajaria came under the control of Aslan Abashidze, who managed to rule his republic from 1991 to 2004 as a personal fiefdom in which the Tbilisi government had little influence.
+In south-western Georgia, the autonomous republic of Adjara came under the control of Aslan Abashidze, who managed to rule his republic from 1991 to 2004 as a personal fiefdom in which the Tbilisi government had little influence.

-On September 24, 1993, in the wake of the Abkhaz disaster, Zviad Gamsakhurdia returned from exile to organise an uprising against the government.
-His supporters were able to capitalise on the disarray of the government forces and quickly overran much of western Georgia.
+On 24 September 1993, in the wake of the Abkhaz disaster, Zviad Gamsakhurdia returned from exile to organize an uprising against the government.
+His supporters were able to capitalize on the disarray of the government forces and quickly overran much of western Georgia.
 This alarmed Russia, Armenia and Azerbaijan, and units of the Russian Army were sent into Georgia to assist the government.
-Gamsakhurdia's rebellion quickly collapsed and he died on December 31, 1993, apparently after being cornered by his enemies.
+Gamsakhurdia's rebellion quickly collapsed and he died on 31 December 1993, apparently after being cornered by his enemies.
 In a highly controversial agreement, Shevardnadze's government agreed that it would join the CIS as part of the price for military and political support.

 Shevardnadze narrowly survived a bomb attack in August 1995 that he blamed on his erstwhile paramilitary allies.
 He took the opportunity to imprison the paramilitary leader Jaba Ioseliani and ban his Mkhedrioni militia in what was proclaimed as a strike against "mafia forces".
 However, his government—and his own family—became increasingly associated with pervasive corruption that hampered Georgia's economic growth.
 He won presidential elections in November 1995 and April 2000 with large majorities, but there were persistent allegations of vote-rigging.